These homemade macarons are a sweet meringue-based confection made with egg white, confectioners’ sugar, castor sugar

 Mix almond flour and confectioners sugar together.
 Sift three times and set aside.

-Beat egg whites and cream of tartar until frothy, about 4 minutes.
+Beat egg whites and cream of tartar with an electric beater until frothy, about 4 minutes.
 Gradually add caster sugar while continuing to beat whites.
 Beat until whites form stiff peaks, another 4 minutes.

-Add gel food coloring to achieve desired color.
+Add gel food coloring to achieve the desired color.
 Continue beating for an additional 4 minutes or until stiff peaks return.

 Add dry ingredients to egg whites.
-Gently fold together with a rubber or silicone spatula by folding from sides of the pan and dragging through the middle of batter.
-Make about 50 rotations until the batter runs smoothly from spatula.
+Gently fold together with a rubber or silicone spatula by folding from the sides of the pan and dragging through the middle of the batter.
+Make about 50 rotations until the batter runs smoothly from the spatula.
 Test this by “drawing” a figure 8 with the batter that runs from the tip of the spatula.
 If the figure comes out smoothly on the top of the batter in the bowl, it’s ready.

-Gently transfer batter to a decorating bag and pipe 1½ “ circles onto a baking sheet lined with parchment paper.
-Space about 1” apart.
+Gently transfer batter to a decorating bag and pipe 1½ “ circles onto a baking sheet lined with parchment paper, spaced about 1” apart.
 Drawing circles on the parchment paper beforehand will help to keep the macrons uniform.

-Tap the baking sheet gently on the counter several times to bring any air bubbles to the surface of batter.
+Tap the baking sheet gently on the counter several times to bring any air bubbles to the surface of the batter.
 Use a toothpick to gently pop bubbles.

-Allow macrons to rest at room temperature for about 60 minutes or until no wet spots show and a film has formed.
+Allow macarons to rest at room temperature for about 60 minutes or until no wet spots show and a film has formed.
 You should be able to touch the cookie gently without disturbing the batter.

 Preheat oven to 350℉.
 Cook on center rack for 13-14 minutes until set but not browned.
 Allow to cool completely on the baking sheet (at least 20 minutes).